onphirke/Transformers-Music-Generation/README.md

 # Transformers-Music-Generation
 Using Transformer Encoding and Decoding to Generate Music Midi in Python using Tensorflow API.
-Created n2021.
+Created September 2021.